|Venue||European particle physics laboratory

 Two weeks in July 2020 (dates TBC)

-ANSTO and ASTA are partnering with CERN to offer two Australian science teachers the chance to participate in a special two-week summer school at the Large Hadron Collider in July 2020.
+ANSTO and ASTA are partnering with CERN to offer two Australian science teachers the chance to participate in a special two-week summer school at the Large Hadron Collider.

 You will experience the atmosphere of frontier research at the LHC, meet with scientists and teaching colleagues from all over the world, and find new ideas on bringing modern physics into the classroom.
 Your regular short journals throughout the two weeks will be shared with a wide audience of fellow educators via ANSTO's and ASTA's social media platforms.